mattermost/docs/source/administration/mobile-changelog.md

  - Mattermost is now available in English-Australian.

 ### Improvements
- - Added the ability to reply to individual messages from push notifications.
+ - Added the ability to reply to individual messages from push notifications on Android.
  - Included message sender's user icon in push notifications.
  - Apps can now add arbitrary markdown in between fields on forms.
  - Removed the nickname from the user autocomplete when the item is the current user.